alexDavis28/CV-typst/content/profile.typ

 #v(5pt)

-I’m a British Software Engineer / Computer Science student at University of Edinburgh.
-I’m liable to take an interest in basically anything, but I’ve got a particular love for Python and sysadmin work.
+I’m a Software Engineer / Computer Science student at The University of Edinburgh.
+I’m liable to take an interest in almost anything, but I’ve got a particular interest in Python and sysadmin work.